 Selling the home of a deceased person can seem overwhelming and most of us consider the idea of passing this very important job off to someone who we feel is more competent.
 Before you beat yourself up over this, ask yourself this...Do I truly care about this person?
-Would I want to ensure that his/her final wishes are looked after honestly?
+Would I want to ensure that his/her final wishes are carried out, honestly?

-I am assuming that you answered "yes" to these questions, and they gave you a renewed sense of confidence and determination.
+Assuming that you answered "yes" to these questions, hopefully you now have a renewed sense of determination.
 It's the unknown that scares most of us, and concentrating on the 'big picture' will eventually overwhelm even the best task managers.

 Here's a simple idea.
 TAKE IT ONE STEP AT A TIME!
 Start by listing a bunch of questions or thoughts that come to your mind.
 For example 1.
 Who has been named as the executor of the estate.
 2. Did the deceased have a will?
 3. Is there a "Joint Tenant" of the property who is still alive?

-These few questions will start you on a path of discovery in which all of the pieces will come together.
+These questions alone will start you on a path of discovery in which all of the pieces will come together.

 I believe that with a coach in your corner (that isn't involved in the emotional component of your loss) you can achieve all of your goals in executing the estate of your loved one.